akanadocs/docs-test/ag/security_admin/security_reference.md

 There are several options you can configure for Authorization Privilege:

 * You can specify a unique privilege name or use the system default.
-* If your web service operation is configured with security contracts, you can waive the enforcement of these contracts by clicking the checkbox for **Do not Enforce Security Contracts**.
+* If your web service operation is configured with security contracts, you can waive the enforcement of these contracts by clicking the check-box for **Do not Enforce Security Contracts**.
 * You can utilize Policy Manager Authorization Enhancements to perform authorization.
 * You can generate audit data.